 WooCommerce Hosting: This is a bit more tricky.
 WooCommerce is the most popular e-commerce plug-in for WordPress and with WooCommerce you can quickly and easily get your store online.
 WooCommerce is a service that is optimized for maintaining an online store – so if you need to open an online store, you really should consider a WooCommerce plan.

 Domain Names: Why exactly is this here?
-It doesn't even look like the others!
+It doesn’t even look like the others!
 Yet, it is a service that Bluehost offers.
-While the company itself doesn't claim to register domains, yet, you can buy domains from Bluehost starting from $17.99.
+While the company itself doesn’t claim to register domains, it turns out you can buy domains from Bluehost starting at $17.99.